vpthecoder/Theater-Application/README.md

 # Theater-Application
-This project is a theather application I created for CS 4336- Advanced Java
+This project is a theater application I created for CS 4336- Advanced Java